smx-smx/epk2extract/README.md

-To compile on Ubuntu 12.04LTS:
+To compile on Ubuntu:
 ==============================

-apt-get install git build-essential cmake liblzo2-dev libssl-dev libc6-dev-i386
+apt-get install git build-essential cmake liblzo2-dev libssl-dev libc6-dev-i386 ./build.sh

-./cmake

-make
+Compiled program can be found at build/src/epk2extract

 ## To use:
 Put *.pem and AES.key to epk2extract folder.